 Our Four-Legged Team Members

 Bosco, Chief Feline Officer

-Bosco came to Gladstone Vet Clinic with a urinary blockage, and was surrendered to us for care.
+Bosco came to Gladstone Vet Clinic with a urinary blockage, and was surrendered to us for care in 2009.
 He won our hearts with his outgoing and vocal personality, and we realized he was here to stay.
 He has taken on the role of CFO (chief feline officer).
 He spends his days supervising activities in the treatment and management areas, and is always on the lookout for snacks.
 On occasion, he is asked to lend a paw in demonstrating how to administer oral medications or subcutaneous fluids, a favor for which he is richly rewarded.

 JuneBug is a basset hound-shar pei mix (picture a long body, short legs, and a bunch of extra skin).
 As Dr. ten Broeke’s personal assistant, she comes to work every day and cannot wait to greet all of her co-workers each morning.
 When days become stressful or sad, she is always ready to give a consoling hug, or participate in a game of “stretchy-face” or fetch.
 “Throw the ball!
 It will make you feel better!”
 She is also “certified” in acupressure, and is convinced that having her 65-lb body sitting on you will bring you joy and peace, and it’s true.